sahmed85/Online-Tic-Tac-Toe-Game/README.md

 # Future Fixes
 I wanted to take some time to explain fixes that I would do if I had more time:

   •	Utilize TCP for matchmaking request and then UDP for all other message types.

-  •	More graceful exit for player window: o	Currently an error is thrown once the client game is exited.
+  •	More graceful exit for player window; currently an error is thrown once the client game is exited.
 I wish I could spend more time debugging this issue (however, server is still listening for matchmaking).

   •	Enable a restart feature, to re-enter matchmaking or replay the person that you just played.

   •	Optimize a few of the helper functions.